• Skip to primary navigation

 What is Lassi?

-Lassi is an Indian-style smoothie prepared with fresh yogurt (curd), sugar, and cardamom.
-Unlike my mango smoothie recipe, the lassi is a curd-based drink and not milk.
-Hence, it is considered good for your gut because of the probiotic bacteria in the yogurt.
+Lassi is an Indian-style smoothie with fresh curd, sugar, and cardamom.
+Unlike my mango smoothie recipe, the lassi is a curd-based drink, not milk.
+Hence, it is considered good for your gut because of the probiotic bacteria in the curd.

-Traditionally, lassi has its origin in Punjab, where it is prepared without a blender by churning the curd manually till the cream floats to the top.
+Traditionally, lassi originates in Punjab, prepared without an electric blender by churning the curd manually until the cream floats to the top.

 Each serving of the lassi is then topped with a generous bit of this milk cream (malai), crushed dry fruits, and saffron.

-In the Indian subcontinent, lassi is also known as ‘sweet lassi’ or meethi lassi.
-It is a refreshing decoction of curd, sugar, water, and a hint of cardamom or dry fruits.
+In the Indian subcontinent, lassi is known as ‘sweet lassi’ or meethi lassi.
 The salty version of lassi is known as ‘namkeen lassi’ or buttermilk (chaas).

 Reasons to LOVE Mango Lassi